danialasaria/LogYourLessonsV2/README.md

 # Hosting

-Hosted frontend and backend on heroku
+Hosted frontend on Netlify and backend on heroku